Special Needs Catechesis

 Children with special needs are differently abled, even amongst those with the same condition, their support needs may vary between mild, medium to high support.
 Many of them can be integrated into Catechetical Sessions with support from catechists, parents and buddies.
 Isaac who has Down syndrome requires mild support.

-The photo above shows his participation in a L6 online catechetical session early this year.
+The photo above shows his participation in a Level 6 online catechetical session early this year.
 He does require some assistance from his parents to find the scripture readings in his bible during the sessions.

 However, Isaac likes to volunteer to read.
 He woke up one day just before the session started and was asked if he would like give it a miss.
 He replied, “No, I have to attend a meeting with God.”